Plan to replace aging postal truck fleet delayed by lawsuit

 A competitive bid process was supposed to mark a turning point.

-It's a greener vehicle with modern amenities like climate control and safety features like air bags, backup cameras and collision avoidance.
+It’s a greener vehicle with modern amenities including climate control and safety features such as air bags, backup cameras and collision avoidance.
 The trucks are also taller to make it easier for postal carriers to grab packages and parcels that have been making up a far greater portion of their deliveries, even before the pandemic.

 But a losing bidder, an Ohio company called Workhorse Group, challenged the fairness of the decision in June.